 The most common question when a new telescope arrives is, "How good are the optics?".
-When the images are bad, knowing how to distinguish between poor optics, bad atmosphere, bad eyepieces, bad collimation, and so forth, is key to improving telescope performance.
+Distinguishing between poor optics, bad atmosphere, bad eyepieces, bad collimation, and so forth, is key to improving telescope performance.
 Unfortunately many amateurs do not know how to test mirrors, or interpret the results.

 The most meaningful single number to judge mirror performance appears to be the Strehl ratio.
-Peter John Smith on the ATM listserv notes the
+Peter John Smith on the ATM listserv notes the following papers:

 "Effects of wavefront Aberration on Visual Instrument Performance, and a Consequential Test Technique" by Nigel D. Haig and G. J. Burton.
 Applied Optics / Vol 26, No 3 / 1 Feb, 1987.